josephhutch/joehutch/content/post/aether-theme/index.md

 date: 2018-05-02T14:33:42-04:00
 description: "Aether is new theme for Hugo (a static site generator) that emphasizes motion, material, and depth as design elements.
 Distracting styling and page elements are forgone to focus on the content."
 categories: ["Web-Dev"]
-featuredImage: "img/mdd-macbook.jpg"
-featuredImageDescription: "A MacBook showing a website using the aether theme"
 dropCap: true
 displayInMenu: false
 displayInList: true
 draft: false
+resources:
+- name: featuredImage
+  src: "mdd-macbook.jpg"
+  params:
+    description: "A MacBook showing a website using the aether theme"
 ---

 Today's web is a frustrating mess of pop-ups, intrusive banners, and ads obstructing the content.
 I designed aether to be free of all these distractions and simply highlight the content.
 The result feels more like a native application than a website.
 Interactions are intuitive, content is the focus, and distractions are omitted.